 Bar Montanucci.
 This historic bar has been opened continuously for over 100 years.
 It’s famous for its freshly made pastries and their own “Pinocchio’s nose” chocolates crafted from an ancient and award winning Montanucci method.

-Barrique.
-Located right on the main street, you can sit at bistro tables underneath umbrellas for prime people watching.
+Caffe ClanDestino.
+Right on the Corso Cavour, you can sit at bistro tables underneath umbrellas for prime people watching.
+Under new ownership, it’s only getting better…and cuter.

 Corso Cavour 111; Tel: (+39) 0763 340455; Facebook: https://www.facebook.com/Barrique-37709637232/